jinyuan-jia/AttriGuard/README.md

 Precision List: [0.40533357874804465, 0.37401591704839077, 0.29669582540648953, 0.1757927078923598, 0.11926823669601153, 0.09420353248479023, 0.08253129542458063]

-This code is implemented by Jinyuan Jia (Singles Day, 2018).
+This code is implemented by Jinyuan Jia.
 If you have any question, please feel free to send email to jinyuanjia02@gmail.com.

 # Citation
 If you use this code or dataset, please cite following paper: